neo-one-suite/neo-one/packages/neo-one-website/docs/3-node/1-docker.md

 ## Getting Started

 NEO•ONE pushes a new node image to [dockerhub](https://hub.docker.com/r/neoonesuite/node) every time a new version is published.
+We publish a new node image with each commit as well as tagged versions for official releases.
+We recommend using the most recent tagged version, such as `neoonesuite/node:neo-one-node-binv2.3.0`.

 After you have installed Docker, run the following in a terminal: